-After having validated \texttt{sunbather}'s ability to retrieve a known model from a mock spectrum, we use the code to interpret the metastable helium spectrum of mini-Neptune TOI-2134~b as observed by \citet{zhang_outflowing_2023}.
-If we assume a hydrogen/helium composition in the ratio 10:1 by number, we find a mass-loss rate of $\dot{M}=10^{9.28^{+0.06}_{-0.04}}$~g~s$^{-1}$ and a temperature of $T_0=5000 \pm 400$~K. However, a model self-consistency check indicates a much cooler temperature of $T_0\sim2600$~K, which is hard to reconcile with the data, unless other types of line broadening which are not accounted for (e.g., stellar tidal gravity or atmospheric turbulence and circulation), play a significant role.
-If we instead assume a 100x solar metallicity composition, we find a mass-loss rate of $\dot{M}=10^{9.68 \pm 0.04}$~g~s$^{-1}$ and a temperature of $T_0=9700 \pm 700$~K. This temperature is significantly different from the self-consistent temperature of $T_0\sim4000$~K, which again potentially indicates additional physics.
+After validating \texttt{sunbather}'s ability to retrieve a known model from a mock spectrum, we used the code to interpret the metastable helium spectrum of mini-Neptune TOI-2134~b as observed by \citet{zhang_outflowing_2023}.
+If we assume a pure hydrogen/helium composition in the ratio of 10:1 by number, we find a mass-loss rate of $\dot{M}=10^{9.28^{+0.06}_{-0.04}}$~g~s$^{-1}$ and a temperature of $T_0=5000 \pm 400$~K. However, a model self-consistency check indicates a much cooler temperature of $T_0\sim2600$~K, which is hard to reconcile with the data, unless other types of line broadening not accounted for here (e.g., atmospheric turbulence and circulation) play a significant role.
+If we instead assume a 100 times solar metallicity composition, we find a mass-loss rate of $\dot{M}=10^{9.68 \pm 0.04}$~g~s$^{-1}$ and a temperature of $T_0=9700 \pm 700$~K. This temperature is significantly different from the self-consistent temperature of $T_0\sim4000$~K, which again potentially indicates additional physics.
 In order to constrain the composition, instead of assuming it, additional observations of other spectral lines would be valuable.
 Such observations would also help to elucidate the interesting temperature differences that we find.